Top 50 – Global Ranking Ranked N. 22 in Food and Beverage Management, Worldwide by Eduniversal

 Marketing and Sales Communication.

-Rome Business School’s Master in Food and Beverage are held by highly selected international university professors, trainers and business managers, drawn from a variety of operational and professional fields.
+Rome Business School’s Master Part Time in Food and Beverage Managementare held by highly selected international university professors, trainers and business managers, drawn from a variety of operational and professional fields.
 The teaching approach is aimed at the acquisition of know-how, in order to transfer truly useful competencies for the attendees’ professional development.

 A graduate of the Università degli Studi di Firenze with a Bachelor Degree in Viticulture and Enology and a Master in Enology, she has worked as a Wine Instructor, Wine Department Chair and Academic Coordinator of Food and Wine Studies at Apicius International School of Hospitality in Florence, traveling several times to the USA to promote the Italian lifestyle through food and wine, collaborating with the James Beard Foundation in New York, and several American universities.
 Camilla has also been the Academic Programs Coordinator at Gambero Rosso at its headquarters in Rome, the undisputed leader in the world in Italian Saper Vivere, Food, Wine and Lifestyle.
 Gambero Rosso is the Number One multimedia company in Italy, always at the forefront in discovering and launching new trends, and strongly involved in promoting and supporting the best products “Made in Italy”.
 For 30 years, Gambero Rosso has contributed to the achievement of the best Italian cuisine and wines, combining tradition and originality, the authenticity of raw materials and production innovation.
 She is also a mentor at Startupbootcamp FoodTech, the leading startup accelerator, supporting and scaling companies that are innovating and disrupting the food industry, where she mentors on all aspects of food and wine management, business models, and international education.
 Camilla is now the Property Owner and Chief Operating Officer at Volognano (www.volognano.com) and a freelance consultant on branding and communication strategy for Food & Beverage